 The initiative laid the building blocks for a successful fortification program.
 This included finalizing the national standards, reducing import taxes and duties on premix from 32 percent to 2 percent, establishing a national fortification alliance, organizing a high-level summit with the President’s Office, and undertaking a Fortification Assessment Coverage Toolkit (FACT) survey to understand current and potential contribution of fortified foods.

-Today, 18 percent of industrial wheat flour is fortified.
+Today, 18 percent of households consume fortified wheat flour.
 When the project started, there was no fortified flour on the market.